cepharum/instant-yaml/README.md

 # Simple YAML Parser

-A very simple YAML parser suitable for parsing basic YAML files.
+A very simple parser for _sort of YAML_ format

 ## License